 Where Defence Equipment and Support (DE&S) and Industry Security Services (ISS) provide the physical assurances to the ‘list X’ process by assessing the global and local security environments (GSE and LSE), we are responsible for the security of the data within the electronic security environment (ESE).

-Despite having a defined scope of responsibility, DSAS will always offer guidance and support to defence industry in relation to ‘information security and assurance’ on all IT systems storing HMG (MOD) information.
+Despite having a defined scope of responsibility, DAIS will always offer guidance and support to defence industry in relation to ‘information security and assurance’ on all IT systems storing HMG (MOD) information.

-You can contact DSAS using the details below:
+You can contact DAIS using the details below: